 “I am far from denying the real force of the arguments in proof of a God…but these do not warm me or enlighten me; they do not take away the winter of my desolation, or make the buds unfold and the leaves grow within me, and my moral being rejoice.” — Blessed John Henry Newman

 The relationship between Catholic theology and philosophy, and therefore faith and reason, is a dynamically cooperative interaction of the created human intellect and will.
-Provided this description, it is imperative to recognize the importance of theology and philosophy as the appropriate tools for defending the deposit of faith against scoffers, rather than truncating the apologetic task to that of philosophy complete in itself.
-Catholic theology informs our philosophy, and the baptized philosophy directs us back to the theology which has informed it.
+Provided this description, it is imperative to recognize the importance of theology and philosophy as the appropriate tools for defending the deposit of faith against scoffers, rather than truncating the apologetic task to that of philosophy complete in itself, which leads to rationalism.
+Catholic theology informs our philosophy, and the baptized philosophy directs us back to the theology which has informed it – faith seeking understanding.
 A proper defense of the faith requires an apologetic methodology configured toward its ultimate end – the glory of God in the Gospel of Jesus Christ.
 This configuration should influence the order of how we approach not only our apologetic task, but our philosophical investigations as well.
 Maybe a better way to present this methodological commitment is through specific instances of dramatic experiences of the divine found in the Sacred Page, and in the history of the Saints.
 If philosophy is the handmaiden to theology, it is important to be reminded of this hierarchy of ordered sciences.

 As Saul of Tarsus traversed the road to Damascus, the revealing light of Christ provoked him to repentance in vivid fashion; and his entire understanding of reality, God, revelation, and the Messiah was turned upside down, or rather right-side up.
 Instead of hunting down followers of the Way so that he might consent to their persecution, or even their death, as was the case with St. Stephen, he became an instrument of Christ’s glory.
 Given this initial experience of the resurrected Christ, and the subsequent presence of God throughout St. Paul’s missionary activities, why would he ever feel the need to give in to the pressures of those philosophers he would eventually confront at Mars Hill?
 Suppose St. Paul was to preach, speak, or debate on a contemporary college campus, do you think he would feel the need to adopt the naturalistic methods of historical analysis to defend the historicity of Christ’s resurrection?
 Or would he scoff at such a suggestion given the objective revelation of Christ in conjunction with his experience of the miraculous and transforming power of the Holy Spirit?
 Can you even begin to imagine St. Paul being shaken in his faith by anything a New Atheist might throw his way, like some lame “god-of-the-gaps” criticism of the Christian faith?
 Do you think St. Paul, after encountering claims that mystical experiences of the divine are psychological delusions, would ignore his experience on the road to Damascus as mere fantasy?
 I don’t think he would feel the need to adopt the godless secularism of modernity in his evangelical and apologetic methodology.
 In fact, I would be willing to bet that he would recoil at such a suggestion.